olivier-heurtier/sphinxcontrib-requirement/doc/requirement1.rst

     :contract: c1
     :parents: CSV-002

-    This is a requirement with all possible options defined...
+    This is a requirement with a lot of options defined...

     The description can span multiple lines and includes **ReST** *markups*.